CHT2520/intro-tailwind/README.md

   </div>
 </header>
 ```
 - There are already `onclick` event handlers for the menu icons.
 If you look in `app.js`, you will see that this references the Tailwind `hidden` class to toggle the visibility of page elements.
   - The navigation will show/hide without us having to make any further changes.

 ## Styling the Main Content of the Page

-- Again, here is the CSS we applied previously
+Again, here is the CSS we applied previously:

 ```css
 /* CSS rules for the page contents*/